• Skip to primary navigation

 Instructions

-• Line a 9x13 baking dish with foil.
-Flip the baking dish over, then mold a piece of foil by pressing it to the underside and sides of the pan.
+• Line a 9x13 baking dish with foil or crumpled parchment.
+Flip the baking dish over, then mold a piece of foil or parchment by pressing it to the underside and sides of the pan.
 This will shape the foil in the form of the pan.
-Flip the baking dish back over and place the molded piece of foil inside.
+Flip the baking dish back over and place the molded piece of foil or parchment inside.
 Butter or spray with baking spray.

 • Combine the flour, baking powder, baking soda, and salt in a bowl and set aside.